Hillcrest Heights, MD

 1.04k people

-As of 2023, 7.81% of Hillcrest Heights, MD residents (1.22k people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 7.81% of Hillcrest Heights, MD residents (1.22k people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Hillcrest Heights, MD was 6.29%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Hillcrest Heights, MD compared to that of it's neighboring and parent geographies.